uw-dims/dims-tp/source/testidentification.rst

 'products' from previously uploaded disk images.
 These products are then to be stored in the same store as the images.

+1. Test Levels: integration, system

+2. Test classes: expected value, timing

+3. Qualification Method: Demonstration, inspection

+4. Contract Reference: C3.1.2.c.3

+5. Type of Data Recorded: Products of store tools to exist as supplementary files in Tupelo store.

-Tupelo Search Test
+Tupelo Artifact Search Test
-""""""""""""""""""
+"""""""""""""""""""""""""""

 This test also relates to Tupelo.
-The purpose of this test is to ensure that a search request coming into a Tupelo store, via e.g. AMQP, results in the correct response.
+The purpose of this test is to ensure that a search request sent to a Tupelo store, via e.g. AMQP, results in the correct response.
 If the search input identifies an artifact which should be found in the store, a positive result must be communicated to the search invoker.
 Similarly for a query which should be not located.
-The objective is to thus avoid false positives and false negatives.
+The objective is to avoid false positives and false negatives.

+1. Test Levels: integration, system

+2. Test classes: expected value, timing

+3. Qualification Method: Demonstration, inspection

+4. Contract Reference: C3.1.2.c.3

+5. Type of Data Recorded: Log files generated when making test queries of the existence of various files to a Tupelo store.

 Tupelo Sizing Test
 """"""""""""""""""